 On fund financial statements, receivables and payables resulting from short-term interfund loans are classified as "receivables/payables".
+These amounts are eliminated in the governmental activities column of the statement of net position.

 Compensated Absences

 It is the City's policy to permit employees to accumulate earned but unused sick pay benefits.
 There is a liability for unpaid accumulated sick leave since the City does have a policy to pay specified amounts when employees separate from service with the City.
 All sick pay is accrued when incurred in the government-wide financial statements.
 A liability for these amounts is reported in governmental funds only if they have matured.